Table of Contents

 Radiology description

-- Imaging findings are nonspecific but in general show a well defined subcutaneous soft tissue mass with intermediate to marked enhancement on contrast enhanced computed tomography and magnetic resonance imaging (Medicine (Baltimore) 2015;94:e1001)
+- Imaging findings are nonspecific but in general show a well defined, subcutaneous soft tissue mass with intermediate to marked enhancement on contrast enhanced CT and MRI (Medicine (Baltimore) 2015;94:e1001)

 Prognostic factors